omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 ### eWallet Setup

 The only mandatory step to plug an eWallet to Ethereum is to generate a new Ethereum account.
-The public key for that Ethereum account will be used as the main identifier for the eWallet.
-The private key will be encrypted and stored in the database, while the encryption key is stored in environment variables.
+From that Ethereum account, a `hot` `master` blockchain wallet will be generated.
+The public key for that Ethereum account (stored in a blockchain wallet) will be used as the main identifier for the eWallet.

-This value should be stored in the `Setting` table, under `primary_pub_key`

 ### Token creation